Neil Gorsuch Supreme Court nomination: Confirmation hearings

 On the second day of hearings, March 21, Gorsuch responded to questions by committee members.
 When Chairman Chuck Grassley asked Gorsuch if he would "have any trouble ruling against the president who appointed you", Gorsuch replied, no, and "that's a softball".
 Ted Cruz used his time to ask Gorsuch about The Hitchhiker's Guide to the Galaxy, basketball, and mutton busting.
-When asked by Republican Lindsey Graham how he would have reacted if during his interview at Trump Tower the President had asked him to vote against Roe v.
+When asked by Republican Lindsey Graham how he would have reacted if during his interview at Trump Tower President Trump had asked him to vote against Roe v.
 Wade, Gorsuch replied "I would have walked out the door".

-Democratic senators continued to criticize Gorsuch on his dissent in the truck driver case, with Dianne Feinstein asking him "will you be for the little men" and Democrat Al Franken telling the judge the facts of the case constituted an "absurdity exception" to the Plain Meaning Rule, which Gorsuch relied upon in his dissent.
-Franken went on to say "I had a career in identifying absurdity" (referring to his former career as a comedian).
-Democrat Patrick Leahy used his time to criticize Republicans' obstructions of the Garland nomination, disparage the policies of President George W. Bush that Gorsuch had defended at the Justice Department, and to ask Gorsuch how he would rule in Washington v.
-Trump, a pending case concerning the legality of Trump's Executive Order 13769, colloquially referred to as the "Muslim Ban."
-Gorsuch refused to comment on active litigation and explained that Justice Department lawyers must defend their client, while characterizing Garland as someone whom he admires, "an outstanding judge" and that he always reads Garland's opinions with "special care".
+Democratic senators continued to criticize Gorsuch regarding his dissent in Transam Trucking, with Dianne Feinstein asking him whether he would "be for the little men" and Democrat Al Franken telling him the facts of the case constituted an "absurdity exception" to the plain meaning rule, which Gorsuch had relied upon in his dissent.
+Franken went on to say "I had a career in identifying absurdity", referring to his former career as a comedian.
+Democrat Patrick Leahy criticized Republicans' obstructions of the Garland nomination, disparage President George W. Bush policies that Gorsuch had defended at the Justice Department, and to ask Gorsuch how he would rule in Washington v.
+Trump, a then-pending case concerning the legality of Trump's Executive Order 13769, colloquially referred to as the "Muslim ban."
+Gorsuch refused to comment on active litigation and explained that lawyers must defend their clients, while characterizing Garland as someone he admires, "an outstanding judge", and stating that he always read Garland's opinions with "special care".